xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 9. Add the magma block outline.
 Same as obsidian.

 10. Using minihud, create a despawn sphere from the spot.
-Fly around and remove and chunks that aren't within the area.
+Fly around and remove and chunks that aren't within the area or unwanted.

 11. Using the command in the txt or manually, replace the bottom most layer with glass/tripwire for packspawning.